openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   topics are accessed from the **Discussion** page in your course.
 Examples of course-wide discussion topics include Announcements and Frequently Asked Questions.
 Learners can contribute to these topics as soon as your course starts.
-For more information, see :ref:`partnercoursestaff:Discussions` and :ref:`partnercoursestaff:Create CourseWide Discussion Topics`.
+For more information, see :ref:`Discussions` and :ref:`Create CourseWide Discussion Topics`.

   If you use cohorts in your course, you can divide course-wide discussion topics by cohort, so that although all learners see the same topics, they only see and respond to posts and responses by other members of the cohort that they are in.
-For information about configuring discussion topics in courses that use cohorts, see :ref:`partnercoursestaff:Set up Discussions in Cohorted Courses`.
+For information about configuring discussion topics in courses that use cohorts, see :ref:`Set up Discussions in Cohorted Courses`.